“The greatest legacy we can leave our children is happy memories.” – Og Mandino

 Opening times: Every day – 10am – 5pm

-Stay close by: Cromlix, sleeping 8, is a comfortable and spacious holiday home not far from the centre of Dundee.
+Stay close by: Tigh Sorcha, sleeping 12 and 4 dogs, is a comfortable and spacious holiday home in St Andrews, not far from Dundee.

 If you are looking to take your family to Scotland for your next break, check out our family-friendly holiday homes.
 They can make the perfect base from which to explore and provide comfortable and homely accommodation for you and your loved ones.